Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 VBA Code Line by Line

-The Class Module Object clsEvent1 instantiated into myFrm Object Variable.
+The Class Module Object clsEvent1 was instantiated into myFrm Object Variable.

-The Text1_AfterUpdate() Event Procedure tests the entered Value in the Text1 Text Box, validated, and if the value doesn't fall within the valid range then one of the User-Defined Events will be raised.
+The Text1_AfterUpdate() Event Procedure tests the entered Value in the Text1 Text Box, validates, and if the value doesn't fall within the valid range, then one of the User-Defined Events will be raised.

 For the Tab Control, we have defined two User-Defined Events to capture the change of Tab Control Pages.
-When you make a page active one of the Event-related to that Page is Raised.
-For example: when you make the first TabPage active the user-defined Event TbPage0() is Raised and captured in the Class Module.
+When you make a page active, one of the events related to that Page is 'Raised'.
+For example, when you make the first TabPage active, the user-defined Event TbPage0() is 'Raised' and captured in the Class Module.

 Other blank Event Procedures are placeholders for invoking the respective built-in Events and capturing them in the Class Module Object to take appropriate action.